If you've had enough of big tourist attractions, there are plenty of quieter yet fascinating and different places to visit in London.

 My choice of books that continue the great tradition of ghost stories.

 Inexpensive and simple ideas for kids' room décor.
 Make your visiting children welcome with their own special room which can easily change back to an adult's room.

 Have you got SOLE?
 The Self Organised Learning Environment, the grandmother effect and a School in the Clouds: how they all add up to let children learn

-When your collection of postcards (or photos) reaches a certain size you need to think about how to store, protect, and display safely and creatively.
+When your collection of postcards (or photos) reaches a certain size, you need to think about how to store, protect, and display them safely and creatively.